MEET “SARA MOON”

 Unfortunately, during those two years, Red Baron Publishing claimed the name ‘Sara Moon’ as their own and continued to satisfy world-wide demand for new Sara Moon artworks by contracting the artist, Christian to paint and sign images as ‘Sara Moon’.

-With Bijan now working with Verkerke in Sweden, this led to works by both artists being released as ‘Sara Moon’ art during the years 1980 and 1982.
+With Bijan now working with Verkerke in Holland, this led to works by both artists being released as ‘Sara Moon’ art during the years 1980 and 1982.

 COUNTING THE LOSSES